 Several specially trained officers continued to conduct bicycle patrols throughout the City at various times of the day and night, depending on workload and the availability of enough officers to provide vehicle patrol.
-Bicycle patrols are very effective in proactive patrol, being stealthy and versatile.
+Bicycle patrols are an excellent tool for officers to interact with the public.
+Bicycle patrol is also very effective in proactive patrol, being stealthy and versatile.
 Officers can cover much more area than foot patrols, and are less visible to potential offenders than marked patrol vehicles.
 Bicycle patrol officers are typically more approachable to citizens, affording enhanced interaction with the public.